-Bred originally in Germany to be used by royalty as hunting dogs, the Weimaraner is still somewhat of an oddity in the United States.
+Bred originally in Germany to be used by royalty as hunting dogs, the Weimaraner is still somewhat of a rarity in the United States.

 Quick Weimaraner Facts

-Life Span: Weimaraners live to be about 10 to 12 years old, thought they have been known to live as long as 17 years.
+Weimaraner Life Span: Weimaraners live to be about 10 to 12 years old, though they have been known to live as long as 17 years.

-Weight: The moderately large dogs can weigh between 55 and 88 pounds.
+Weimaraner Weight: Weimaraner size is fairly large.
+These big dogs can weigh between 55 and 88 pounds.

 What’s to love about the Weimaraner temperament?

-As a hunting dog, the Waimaraner has a lot to offer, even if you never take him out in the field in search of rabbits.
+As a hunting dog, the Weimaraner has a lot to offer, even if you never take him out in the field in search of rabbits.